 Category of the institution Frequency Percent

 Ministries 56 5.4%

 Public institutions affiliated to ministries 251 24.3%

 Universities 121 11.7%

-Local government offices at province level & City of Kigali 33 3.2%
+Local government offices at province level & City of 33 3.2%

+Kigali

 Local government offices at district level 171 16.6%

 Districts hospitals 164 15.9%

 Public secondary schools 235 22.8%

 Total 1031 100.0%

 With regard to the qualitative approach, purposive sampling was applied to select people from institutions, who have a mandate in the area of corruption, gender and employees' management.
-These include; Members of Trade Union (CESTRAR), Women's Associations, GMO, Anti-corruption bodies such as the Office of the Ombudsman, the Rwanda National Police, MIFOTRA, CSOs, PSC, Etc.

-It is important to recall that the sample size for qualitative studies (FGDs and interviews) is guided by the principle of saturation or redundancy, meaning that the researcher conducts interviews, until he/she realize that there are no new concepts emerging.
+These include; Members of Trade Union (CESTRAR), Women's Associations, GMO, Anti-corruption bodies such as the Office of the Ombudsman, the Rwanda National Police, MIFOTRA, CSOs, PSC, Etc. It is important to recall that the sample size for qualitative studies (FGDs and interviews) is guided by the principle of saturation or redundancy, meaning that the researcher conducts interviews, until he/she realize that there are no new concepts emerging.
 Based on this principle, the number of FGDs and interviews conducted is indicated as follows:

-- 4 FGDs (2 groups only with female staff and 2 groups only with male staff), in Kigali city and in two provinces, - 4 Key Informants Interviews with human resource managers from ministries and public institutions, - 3 in-depth interviews with staff who experienced GBC.
+- FGDs (2 groups only with female staff and 2 groups only with male staff), in Kigali city and in two provinces, - Key Informants Interviews with human resource managers from ministries and public institutions, - In-depth interviews with staff who experienced GBC.

-2.3 Data processing and analysis
+2.3 .
+Data processing and analysis

 Data entry clerks were recruited and trained to enter the data.
-Based on the questionnaire, a specific data entry application was designed by the IT/statistician using Statistical Package for Social Science analysis.
+Based on the questionnaire, a specific data entry application was designed by the IT/statistician using Statistical Package for Social Science (SPSS).

-(SPSS).
-After the data entry, data cleaning took place followed by a tabulation plan to facilitate the content analysis method.
+After the data entry, data cleaning took place followed by a tabulation plan to facilitate the analysis.
+As far as qualitative data is concerned, data was analyzed by the TI-RW's researchers using the content analysis method.
 The data analysis used the scoring methodology where a numeric value was assigned to each response option.
-The scoring methodology was applied on scale questions on a fivepoint scale as indicated in the scoring logic below.
+The scoring methodology was applied on scale questions on a five-point scale as indicated in the scoring logic below.